To Toll or Not to Toll: Weighing the Tradeoffs

 In recent years, state and local agencies have increasingly studied the pros and cons of tolling their currently untolled roads.
 Their interest is driven by shrinking budgets, growing infrastructure needs, some easing of federal tolling restrictions and multiple pilot-project opportunities.
 Escalating that curiosity, the Trump administration released its infrastructure plan in February 2017, which called for giving states more flexibility in tolling existing interstates to generate revenue for reinvestment in their transportation networks.
 Whether or not that plan comes to fruition, many transportation funding and financing experts expect continued easing of tolling restrictions in the future.

 If your agency is waiting to see if those restrictions are lifted—or if you want to take advantage of existing opportunities through established pilot programs such as the Interstate System Reconstruction and Rehabilitation Pilot Program or Value Pricing Pilot Program—it is important to understand that not all tolling projects are created equal and that certain situational factors need to be evaluated first.
-In their paper, “The Tradeoffs of Tolling Untolled Roads” (to be published in the 2018 Transportation Research Record), CDM Smith’s Ronald Davis, PE, Yogesh Patel, AICP, Christopher Mwalwanda, P.Eng. and Ed Regan break down current policies and provide case studies of facilities in operation, in addition to discussing common tradeoffs associated with tolling untolled roads.
+In their paper, “The Tradeoffs of Tolling Untolled Roads,” which is published in the Transportation Research Record, CDM Smith’s Ronald Davis, PE, Yogesh Patel, AICP, Christopher Mwalwanda, P.Eng. and Ed Regan break down current policies and provide case studies of facilities in operation, in addition to discussing common tradeoffs associated with tolling untolled roads.
 Those tradeoffs are summarized here to help you understand the benefits and obstacles:

 - Better fuel efficiency and the rise of alternative-powered vehicles will not affect toll revenues.
 While funding for projects today relies heavily on the gas tax, improvements in fuel efficiency and the advancement of electric vehicles have diminished fuel tax revenues.
 However, because tolling is based on roadway usage instead of fuel consumption, it is not affected by improvements in fuel systems technology.